malcprentice/malcprentice.github.io/0-source/Study Skills - make a participation plan.md

 <red>Early term </red>office hour|Email BEFORE mid-term for an appointment      |No need - I'll be there            |No need - I'll be there

 __Some rules__
-* Don't attend a Global Village where that language is your first language!
-* If Japanese is not your first language, ask me about Nihongo Dojo
+* Is Japanese your second language?
+Nihongo Dojo is also 1 point.
+No point for GV in your own language though!
 * No points for office hours after mid term.
-I want you to ask a question, not scramble for a last-minute point.
+It's for asking question, not scrambling for last-minute point.
+* No points for ECR - not enough staff.
+Only go if you have an actual question
+* See [[Study Skills - use the Self Access Centre]] for information on each centre

 # Option 2: Do extra quickwrites (max 5 points)
 * Wait until I teach how to [[Study Skills - do a quickwrite]] in class
 * You get points for doing MORE than the minimum (25) ** 1 point for each 3 EXTRA quickwrites
 ** 5 points max for EXTRA quickwrites
-** <red>Usually,</red> 25 NORMAL + 15 EXTRA = maximum 40 TOTAL for 5 participation points
-** <red> In 2020</red>, 25 normal + 30 extra = maximum 55 total for 10 participation points.
 * All quickwrites, minimum or extra, must be > minimum word count